cpknight/Paro/README.md

 ## Personal Autonomous Reconnaissance Observer
 <img src="content/2024-10-09-22.30.25.png" border="2" align="right" />

 :information_source: The **Paro &#946;eta-Test Program** has been updated for Winter 2024-2025.

 Additional beta-testers are appreciated!

-Please see :link: [`Reconnaissance.Services`](https://reconnaissance.services) for more information.
+Please see :link: [`Reconnaissance.Services`](https://reconnaissance.services) for more information, and to participate.

 <!--